diagrams/diagrams-doc/doc/manual.rst

 Normalized units
 ~~~~~~~~~~~~~~~~

-`Normalized` units, like `Global` units, are measured with respect to
+`normalized` units, like `global` units, are measured with respect to
 the final size of a diagram.
 However, for the purposes of interpreting
-`Normalized` units, the diagram is considered to be one "normalized
+`normalized` units, the diagram is considered to be one "normalized
 unit" in both height and width.
-For example, a `Normalized` value of
+For example, a `normalized` value of
 `0.1` means "10% of the height/width of the final diagram".
 Thus,
 scaling the diagram has no effect on the relative size of the lines
-(just as with `Local`), but lines look consistent even across shapes
+(just as with `local`), but lines look consistent even across shapes
-that have been scaled differently (as with `Global`).
+that have been scaled differently (as with `global`).

 .. class:: dia-lhs